-German stability tested as Schulz and Merkel start talks
+German stability tested in Schulz-Merkel talks

 "The conservatives, Greens, and FDP took months to get nothing off ground, so I'd ask people not to put pressure on us," he said.

-He added that no one should expect the SPD to make an easy bargain "only to keep a few jobs in government".
+No one should expect the SPD to make an easy bargain "only to keep a few jobs in government", he added.

 His remarks were among the few clues to what happened when SPD head Martin Schulz, chancellor Angela Merkel from the centre-right CDU party, and Horst Seehofer from her sister party, the CSU, met for initial talks in Berlin earlier the same day.

-The party leaders left the Schloss Bellevue, the presidential palace, after 135 minutes of discussions without speaking to the press.
+The party leaders left the Schloss Bellevue, the presidential palace, after 135 minutes of discussions without speaking to press.

-Stephan Weil, an SPD deputy, had earlier said no one should expect a deal before February.
+Stephan Weil, an SPD deputy, had earlier said not to expect a deal before February.

-Johannes Kahrs, an SPD member of parliament, told Deutschlandfunk radio on Friday morning that Schulz and Merkel were far apart on European integration and social welfare.
+Johannes Kahrs, an SPD member of parliament, told Deutschlandfunk radio on Friday morning that Schulz and Merkel were far apart on European integration and on social welfare.

 "We will discuss what the key issues are for us, what substance we want," he said.